 I renewed my soon-to-expire passport just to be safe.

 For many passport holders you’ll need a Visa to travel to Vietnam, including those with New Zealand, Australia and Canadian passports.

 If you live near an Embassy or Consulate you can get a Visa there ( I went to the Vietnamese Embassy in Wellington’s Plimmer Tower to get my Vietnam Visa in New Zealand).
 You need a physical passport sized photo taken within the past six months and to fill out a (very basic and unofficial looking) form.

 It cost me NZ Z$120 in cash for a single entry Vietnam Visa in New Zealand so pays to think about whether you need a multi-entry or just single before you apply.
 There is a discount if you are travelling with family and applying for multiple visas and you need to allow around five working days which they will have your passport for.

 Based on the experience Adventurous Kate had you should check it thoroughly!

 If you live further away and are arriving via air, you can apply to pick up your Visa upon arrival at an International Airport in Vietnam.
 You need to pay in cash with US dollars, have appropriate passport-sized photos with you, and be prepared for a queue but I understand it is MUCH cheaper to do it this way.

-In February 2017 an e-visa (electronic visa) was introduced as a third method of acquiring a Visa to travel to Vietnam for citizens of 40 countries wanting a single entry Tourist Visa and staying less than one month.
+A couple of years ago an e-visa (electronic visa) was introduced as a third method of acquiring a Visa to travel to Vietnam for citizens of 40 countries wanting a single entry Tourist Visa and staying less than one month.
 There’s a really good comparison table on vietnam-visa.com to understand which of the two online options is best for you.

 You are exempt from requiring a Visa if you’re staying up to 15 days and are from one of these 24 countries which include the UK.
 I also hold a UK Passport but I didn’t discover that until I was researching for this post.